 We’ve gone through all the API Lingo.
 Now let’s talk about some common features of APIs.

 Let’s have Bob withdraw money again.
 This time, he tries to withdraw $10000.

 We can instruct the bank teller to verify that Bob indeed has $10000 in his account before taking the money out from the vault (or else the bank would go bankrupt, silly).
 APIs can have verification logic built into it to ensure all operations are legal.

 It turns out that Bob only has $100 in the bank.
 We can instruct the bank teller to tell him that he has insufficient funds in the account.
 APIs can have error reporting mechanisms to indicate an error has occurred, saving developers loads of head scratching when things go south.

 Bob thinks that this is a mistake, and asks for the bank teller to give him a list of account he holds in the bank and how much money he has in each account.
 It turns out there are 200 of them.
-Going over them all at once isn’t very practical (Sally has to copy everything from the Logbook to show Bob), so she shows them 10 accounts at once.
+Going over them all at once isn’t very practical (Sally has to copy everything from the Logbook to show Bob), so she shows him 10 accounts at once.
 When Bob is finished with 10, he can then move on to the next 10.
 This is called pagination and paginating your datasets can save you bandwidth and server resources as you don’t need to fetch everything in the dataset at once.
 If Bob only wants to know a list of accounts with names starting with the letter A, he can ask Sally to only show him the relevant accounts.
 This is called filtering and it also helps save bandwidth and resources, as well as being easier to navigate.

 After checking all the accounts, Bob now knows that he indeed doesn’t have $10000 in his account.
 Knowing that Alice bought stocks and earned tons of money, he leaves the bank, masquerades as Alice and re-enters the bank.
 He tells Sally: “I am Alice and I would like to withdraw $10000 from my account.”